innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_02.md

 We can use these settings to control the way that the simulator is configured.

 <!-- #region activity=true -->
-## 2.2 Activity: Testing the ultrasonic sensor
+## 2.2 Activity — testing the ultrasonic sensor
 <!-- #endregion -->

 <!-- #region activity=true -->